 An example of a crisis comms team, taken from the LEWIS guide to Crisis Communications

 Considering different scenarios to create a template escalation process will arm you with the agreed protocol when a crisis occurs.
-It will also help you consider things like preparing a media statement, internal comms and when to engage with your stakeholders.
+It will also help you consider tasks like preparing a media statement, managing internal comms and when to engage with your stakeholders.

 Step 3: Create a simple, easy to read document outlining the process

-When a crisis hits, often there isn’t always time to think.
+When a crisis hits, there isn’t always time to think.
 Having everything in place beforehand, will undoubtedly put you in good stead when it comes to following an agreed procedure.
 As a result, crisis manuals need to be easy to follow and easy to read.
-There is nothing worse than having a 100-page document that has old contacts, unclear procedures and loads of fluffy language.
+There is nothing worse than having a 100-page document that has old contacts, unclear procedures and a lot of fluffy business jargon.

 There is no one-size fits all when writing a crisis manual.
-However, there are some top tips, that can be applied to all plans, that will not only ensure you can move quickly, but that you don’t miss anything out.
+However, there are some top tips, that can be applied to all plans.
+This will ensure you not only move quickly, but also don’t miss anything out.

 - Include contact details – Speed is of the essence.
 As such, having key contacts with 24/7 numbers and email addresses will enable you to move with speed and ease

 - Consider including third party stakeholders – While this varies hugely depending on the nature of your business, this could be local police contacts, the ICO in case of a data breach